CS1371/regrade-website/README.md

 # CS 1371 Regrade Website

+The regrade website is used by CS 1371 students and TAs for managing regrades of homework submissions.

 ## Toolsets

-The regrade website is built on React 16.0.1.
-This makes building, testing, and deployment simple.
+The front-end of the regrade website is built on React 16.0.0.
 This also means `node.js` is a required tool.

+The back-end of the website consists of a REST API based on PHP.
+Running and testing this in a development environment requires a web server that supports PHP -- we recommend using Apache through XAMPP.

 ## Installing